Data and Code Availability Policy

 We strongly encourage authors to deposit raw data and instructions separately from other replication materials, in order to provide greater visibility to the author’s work.

 All requirements for final and intermediate data files, as well as cleaning and analysis programs, outlined above, continue to apply.
 (See "Data" section above.)

-The AEA has a policy on the pre-registration of experiments.
+The AEA has a policy on the registration of randomized control trials.
 Please see the policy at https://www.aeaweb.org/journals/policies/rct-registry.

 Transmission of Data and Code Materials

 Files uploaded to the AEA Data and Code Repository should retain the file names as originally executed or used, their original file format, and their original "grouping" in terms of directories.

 The AEA Data and Code Repository can handle files up to 2GB.
 Please contact the repository staff should you need to upload larger files, or encounter any problems.